Ax-Sch/smk_plink_QC/README.md

 ```

 ### 4. Output
-All output directories and their corresponding snakemake rules have a capital letter as prefix (A-Z).
-The following steps are conducted:
+All output directories and their corresponding snakemake rules have a capital letter as prefix (A-Z) to separate the corresponding steps:
 - A_Prepare_correct_x
 - B_VariantCallrate1
 - C_SampleCallrate